aidaa-m/brown-dwarf-detector/README.md

 ## General Structure

 1. `main.py` – punctul de intrare în proiect
+   This module initializes and runs the dtection pipeline:
+   - loads all required paths to FITS image files
+   - calls detect_on_multiple_images() to compare consecutive image pairs
+   - each pair is passed to detect_moving_objects() to compute absolut pixel difference, apply threshold, and identify moving sources
+   - outputs differene images (PNG) and candidate coordinates (TXT) into the result/ folder

-2. `src/detector.py` – Image Differencing and Detection
+3. `src/detector.py` – Image Differencing and Detection
   This module contains the core function detect_moving_objects, which:
   - loads two images and aligns the second to the first using reproject:
   - substracts global backgound offset by removing image medians;